-Of course, Lee J. Cobb plays a father in Twelve Angry Men, but we never saw him with his son (only on a picture where they both looks happy).
-Lee J. Cobb plays a frustrated man in this film who insists so much for the boy to be sent to the electric chair.
+Of course, Lee J. Cobb plays a father in Twelve Angry Men, but we never see him with his son (only on a picture where they both look happy).
+He is a frustrated man who insists so much for the boy to be sent to the electric chair.
 He refuses to listen to others’ arguments.
-However, he’s not that much a bad person after all.
+However, he’s not truly a bad person after all.
 We understand that he is just a very desperate man, because of his difficult relationship with his own son.
-The final scene is really heartbreaking and, once more, Lee J. Cobb brilliantly proves us is great ability to change emotions easily.
+The final scene is really heartbreaking and, once again, Lee J. Cobb brilliantly proves us is great ability to change emotions easily.
 His character sometimes has mood swings, but he always regrets it and apologizes to other jurors.
 There’s a scene where Henry Fonda tries to prove others that the boy couldn’t have killed his father with a certain type of knife.
-So, he asks to Lee J. Cobb to help him with a demonstration.
+So, he asks Lee J. Cobb to help him with a demonstration.
 At the moment, Lee.
-J. Cobb is about to plants the knife in his chest, but not for real, all the other jurors have a scared reaction just like if they were thinking he really was about to kill him with the knife.
+J. Cobb is about to plants the knife in his chest, but not for real, all the other jurors have a scared reaction just like if they were thinking he really was about to kill him.
 Lee J. Cobb stops is movement and says “Nobody’s hurt…” with a calm voice.
-He seems to be disappointed that others think he is that much a bad man.
+He seems to be disappointed that others think he is a bad man.
 He knows what others think of him and doesn’t like this.
 Really, Lee J. Cobb is incredible in this film.
-His character is quite different from the one in Golden Boy, but, in a way, he is a little similar because, in Golden Boy too, he happens to be disappointed by his son at a certain point.
+His character is quite different from the one in Golden Boy, but, in a way, he is a little similar because, in Golden Boy too, he happens to be disappointed by his son.

-I’m glad to have participated to this blogathon, a very original idea.
+I’m glad to have participated in this blogathon, a very original idea.
 Of course, don’t forget to read the other entries for Lee J. Cobb’s day and, if you are lucky to have TCM (not like me), don’t forget to watch some of his films!
 Thanks to Journeys in Classic Films for organizing this!